-When touring newer neighborhoods searching new construction, having a knowledgeable agent at your side is crucial. will be your guide when navigating the myriad of new homes today to find one that's a match for your family.
+If you're driving through newer additions searching new construction, having the right agent on your team is important. will be your guide when navigating the sea of new homes today to pick one that's a match for your family.

-Buyers of new construction in a development aren't happy when the homes that sell after theirs fetch a lesser price.
-Knowing this, the builder or developer often won't bend on price.
+People that buy new construction in a development don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-For example, if a home has been on the market a long time and the builder is deeply invested, then you have some room.
+Say a property has been on the market a while and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just finished, don't count on being able to get a deal.
+However, if a home was just completed, don't count on being able to get a deal.

 You can always ask for assistance in other ways when purchasing new construction.
 For example, closing costs are one way for you to save without lowering the price of the house.
-The same goes for amenities - ask for things appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
+The same goes for amenities - ask for things an allowance for window treatments, a garage door opener, a fence or landscaping, or an extended home warranty.
 That can go the other way around, too.
-If upgrades are already in the contract, try to get the builder to remove them - you might be able to install them later yourself at a savings anyway.
+If upgrades are already in the plan, see if you can get the builder to omit them - you might be able to install them later yourself at a savings anyway.